jjeaton/instapaper-organizer/readme.md

 php artisan move:seth {folder_id}
 ```

-Move all Seth Godin bookmarks in `{folder_id` to the `seth` folder.
+Move all Seth Godin bookmarks in `{folder_id}` to the `seth` folder.

 ```
 php artisan move:folder {folder_id}
 ```

-Move up to 500 bookmarks from Unread to `{folder_id`.
+Move up to 500 bookmarks from Unread to `{folder_id}`.
 (The API only allows a max of 500 bookmarks returned, so I created multiple folders and put 500 bookmarks in each folder so each could be reviewed.)

 ## Credits